TheRobotCarlson/therobotcarlson.github.io/experiences/projects/9-DocxMerge.md

 ---
 title: DocxMerge
-subtitle: A simple library for merging Microsoft Word Documents.
+excerpt: A simple library for merging Microsoft Word Documents with priority.
-excerpt: A simple library for mergin Microsoft Word Documents.
+subtitle: A simple library for merging Microsoft Word Documents with priority.

 date: 2017-08-18
 endDate: 2017-08-20